The ACU patrol cap is a visor style, having a circular top crown with a two-piece inner crown lining forming a pocket between lining pieces.

 The ruff is an attachable component used with the extended cold weather parka.

-The M-1951 field cap was designed for ground troop wear in a range of cold-wet to hot environments and is a lightweight windproof item incorporating a very thin layer of insulation only in the earlaps.
+The M-1951 cotton field cap is a visor style with a circular top crown and retractable earlaps, and is a lightweight windproof item incorporating a very thin layer of insulation only in the earlaps.
+It was designed for ground troop wear in a range of cold-wet to hot environments.

 The M-1951 pile field cap may be worn for both cold-dry and cold-wet conditions.
 The cap provides the best protection against the elements for weather colder than 0°F.